-The Western man is accustomed to separate the body, breath and mind, but in Zazen all this works as one truth, one reality.
-The first element to watch is the position of the body, since the body itself has its own way of communicating to the outside world but also to the inner world.
-The position of our body is directly linked to what happens in our minds and our breathing.
+The modern man is accustomed to separate the body, breath and mind, but in Zazen all this works as one truth, one reality.
+The first element to watch is the position of the body, since the body itself has its own way of communicating to the outer world but also to the inner world.
+The position of our body is directly related to what happens in our minds and our breathing.
 The most effective body position that one wants to achieve in the practice of Zazen is the stable, symmetrical posture of Buddha, where the tension and relaxation would be equal.

 ARTICLES ON THE INTERNET

 - Damapada: http://www.buddhanet.net/pdf/damapada.pdf

 - Thich Naht Hanh: The Miracle of Mindfulness http://terebess.hu/zen/mesterek/Thich Nhat Hanh – The Miracle of Mindfulness.pdf

 - Sekkei Harada Roshi: The Key to Zen http://www.lionsroar.com/the-key-to-zen/